deepskies/DeepAstroUDA/README.md

 #### Approach 1: Run Minimal Example <a name="example"></a>

 <!-- Explain that the chosen dataset demo is cross domain and adds extra noise -->
 By default, the built-in demo example uses the Astro-NN DECaLS selection as its base dataset, with the source and target being randomly selected, evenly-split portions of the data.
-This trial performs a cross-domain run where the source and target are the original input data and the input data with applied-noise, respectively.
-The dataset used can be configured for the demo.
-All datasets with the exception of DeepAdversaries will use the same setup of source and target being no-noise vs manually applied nosie.
-The DeepAdversaries data will its original split between the Y1 and Y10 datasets.
+The source is the original input data with no modifications, and the target is the  input data with manually applied-noise.
+This trial performs a cross-domain run.
+The dataset used can be changed for the demo.
+All datasets with the exception of DeepAdversaries will use the same setup of source and target being no-noise vs manually applied noise, respectively.
+The DeepAdversaries data will use its original Y1 and Y10 datasets.

 Users should then configure their desired output paths and project environment path in their `config.json` file as follows: